Carnivorous plants

 In folk medicine, the plant has mostly been used to heal wounds and various skin problems.
 In Denmark, in the 1900s, when many children were suffering from ringworm and other skin ailments, the affected parts were smeared with butter, or leaves of butterwort.

-In his thesis from 1688, De usu plantarum, Danish herbalist Ole Borch recommends butterwort for treatment of ”hectica febris legitima [consumption] and hernia.”
-You must apply a compress of milk, he says, mixed with moss or butterwort roots on the affected parts, not only for healing, but also to give it back its natural humidity.
+In his thesis from 1688, De usu plantarum, Danish herbalist Ole Borch recommends butterwort for treatment of hectica febris legitima (‘true consumption’) and hernias.
+He states that ”you must apply a compress of milk, mixed with moss or butterwort roots on the affected parts, not only for healing, but also to give it back its natural humidity.”

 In the old days, in Denmark, farmers were convinced that if sheep would consume butterwort “before Michaelmas” (September 29), they would get liver flukes (Distoma hepaticum).
 However, the biological explanation is that the sheep got these parasites by grazing in wet areas, where not only butterwort thrives, but also the flukes.